-HIS-1 World History to 1500
+World History to 1500 (C-ID:HIST 150)

-(C-ID:HIST 150) UC, CSU

 Description: A survey of the historical development of global societies, major social, political, and economic ideas and institutions from their origins until the 16th century.
-Principal areas to be covered are: African civilizations of the Nile and sub-Saharan areas, Mesopotamian civilizations, Greek and Roman Civilizations, Medieval and Reformation Europe, the Indus River, China and Japan.
+Principal areas to be covered are: African civilizations of the Nile and sub-Saharan areas, Mesopotamian civilizations, Greek and Roman Civilizations.
+Medieval and Reformation Europe, the Indus River.
+China and Japan.
 54 hours lecture.
-(Letter grade only)
+(Letter grade only.)

-World History since 1500 (C-ID:HIST 160) UC, CSU Prerequisite: None
+(C-ID:HIST 160) UC.
+CSU

 Description: A survey of the evolution of modern world history from the 16th century emergence of new global political, economic, social, and intellectual patterns, through the era of industrialization and imperialism, to the world wars of the 20th century and the present.
 54 hours lecture.
-(Letter grade only)
+(Letter grade only.)

-United States History to 1877 3 Un (C-ID:HIST 130) UC, CSU Prerequisite: None Advisory: REA-83 or ENG-50 or ENG-80 or qualification for ENG 1A.
+United States History to 1877 (C-ID:HIST 130) UC, CSU Prerequisite: None Advisory: REA-83 or ENG-50 or ENG-80 or qualification for ENG 1A.
 Description: Political, social, and economic development of the United States from precolonial background and colonial foundations to 1877; the evolution of American thought and institutions; principles of national, state, and local government.
 Students may not receive credit for both HIS-6 and and HIS-6H.
 54 hours lecture.
-(Letter grade only)
+(Letter grade only.)